Francis-Rockwell/Emotion-Classifier/README.md

 # Emotion-Classifier
-Replanted course porject from my Introduction to AI class
+Replanted course project from my Introduction to AI class This project classifies text into two categories, positive and negative, implements basic MLP, CNN, and RNN models and compares their performance.